gram_grep: grep for the 21st Century

 If an input file has a BOM (byte order marker), then that will be recognised.
 In the case of UTF-16, the contents will be automatically converted to UTF-8 in memory to allow uniform processing.

-Unicode support can be enabled with the -utf8 switch.
+Unicode support can be enabled with the --utf8 switch.
 Two things happen with this switch enabled:

 Examples